trollcop/usbimager/README.md

 The '-v' and '-vv' flags will make USBImager to be verbose, and it will print out details to the console.
 That is stdout on Linux and MacOSX
 (so run this in a Terminal), and on Windows a spearate window will be opened for messages.

+The last two character of '-Lxx' flag can be "en", "es", "de", "fr" etc. Using this flag forces a specific language dictionary and avoids automatic detection.
+If there's no such dictionary, then English is used.

 The number flags sets the buffer size to the power of two Megabytes (0 = 1M, 1 = 2M, 2 = 4M, 3 = 8M, 4 = 16M, ...
 9 = 512M).
 When not
 specified, buffer size defaults to 1 Megabyte.